F-Genij/RcourseSpring2019/README.md

 ## Mid-term quiz
 In week 8 there will be a quiz.
-This serves three purposes: 1) It will help me track how well you are doing in the course and whether you need help; 2) It will help you check how well you are grasping the materials.
+This 1) will help me track how well you are doing in the course and whether you need help; 2) will help you check how well you are grasping the materials.

 #### Time/Place
 The quiz will take place during class on the **16th of April (14:15)**.
 You will have 1 hour and a half to complete the quiz.